-Your customers will respond a lot better to the transactional customer services messages when they come to them in the form of SMS.
+Your customers will respond a lot better to transactional customer services messages when they come to them in the form of SMS.
 Sending the reminders out does not only benefit your customers but also benefits the businesses by lowering the instances of no-shows that cost businesses time and value.

-The businesses that can benefit most from this are: service (delivery, ecommerce etc), healthcare, banking and events.
+The businesses that can benefit most from this are service (delivery, e-commerce, etc), healthcare, banking, and events.
 Each of them can put on reminders and alerts to notify their customers or stakeholders in real-time.

 Businesses can take their customer support to the next level through automated messages.
-By creating the automated replies for keywords that help solves issues quickly by giving out website links and troubleshooting in simple ways, SMS turns out to be a great customer experience mode.
+By creating automated replies for keywords that help solves issues quickly by giving out website links and troubleshooting in simple ways, SMS turns out to be a great customer experience mode.

-There are a number of events which you can automate - The order placement status, content download success notification, order delivery update, etc. The use cases of automated messages are endless.
+There are a number of events that you can automate - The order placement status, content download success notification, order delivery update, etc. The use cases of automated messages are endless.
 It ultimately varies from business to business that how they use the ability in their offering.

 Keeping the customer informed during the entire transaction journey helps in ensuring customers are addressed.
 The intention here is to lower down the instances where the questions like where is my order and what is my tracking number, etc.